dokku/dokku/docs/development/plugin-triggers.md

 ### `post-config-update`

 - Description: Allows you to get notified when one or more configs is added or removed.
-Action can be *set* or *unset*
+Action can be `set` or `unset`.
 - Invoked by: `dokku config:set`, `dokku config:unset`
 - Arguments: `$APP` `set|unset` `key1=VALUE1 key2=VALUE2`
 - Example: